Army Reserve medics support Saber Junction 23

-U.S. Army Reserve medic Spc.
-Molly Anderson from the 343rd Ground Ambulance Company provides medical support to Soldiers of the 1st Battalion, 4th Infantry Regiment, who played the role of oppositional forces during Saber Junction 23 at the Joint Multinational Readiness Center near Hohenfels, Germany, Sept.
-9, 2023.
+U.S. Army Reserve medics from the 343rd Ground Ambulance Company provide real-world medical support to Soldiers during Saber Junction 23 at the Joint Multinational Readiness Center near Hohenfels, Germany, Sept.
+15, 2023.
 Medics provide both lifesaving and routine medical care to Soldiers to ensure mission readiness.

 (U.S. Army Reserve video by Spc.
 Anna Murch)